ksande91/cowsay-generator/README.md

-# StartupCow 🐮
+# CowsayGenerator 🐮

-StartupCow is a fun and lightweight Go program that generates motivational or humorous quotes using OpenAI's GPT API and displays them with the classic `cowsay` terminal program.
+CowsayGenerator is a fun and lightweight Go program that generates motivational or humorous quotes using OpenAI's GPT API and displays them with the classic `cowsay` terminal program.
 It's perfect for brightening your day whenever you open a terminal!

 ## Features

 - 🤖 **AI-Powered Quotes**: Generates unique, funny, or motivational quotes using OpenAI's GPT.
 - 🐄 **Cowsay Integration**: Pairs the generated quotes with the delightful ASCII cows from `cowsay`.
 - 🚀 **Terminal Startup**: Easily set it up to run automatically when you open a terminal.